School Health & Safety

 We also investigate complaints of unsanitary or unsafe conditions at public and private schools.

 All new and remodeled schools must go through plan review as required by WAC 246-366-040.
-For new schools, site approval must be given by Snohomish Health District (WAC 246-366-030).
+For new schools, site approval must be given by Snohomish County Health Department (WAC 246-366-030).

 The steps for a new school are as follows: